 report the data publicly on the TWC website.

-Boards currently administer several workforce services that address digital skills building and access to technology.
+Additionally, the U.S. Department of Labor Employment and Training Administration (DOLETA) Training and Employment Guidance Letter (TEGL) 03-25, issued August 26, 2025, and titled “Encouraging the Use of Workforce Innovation and Opportunity Act Funding to Help Youth and Adults Develop Artificial Intelligence Skills” encourages state and local workforce systems to use Workforce Innovation and Opportunity Act (WIOA) funding to help youth and adults develop AI skills that align with emerging workforce needs.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”